SAP-samples/ui5-exercises-codejam/chapters/chapter01/readme.md

 ### 4. Create an `app/webapp/Component.js` file

 Our `index.html` is now actively looking for a `Component.js` file on root level of our UI5 app.
-This is an important naming convention, so don't change the name of this file.
+This is an important naming convention, so it is important not to change the name of this file.

 In case you are wondering, we configured the root of our project, which is the `app/webapp/` directory, during the bootstrapping in [step 2](/chapters/chapter01#2-create-an-appwebappindexhtml-file) of this chapter.